banner

 “Our rigorous quality control processes ensure that only the best ingredients make it into our bottles.
 So, when customers choose an upcycled product like Mindful FÜD, they’re not just choosing a delicious treat, they’re choosing to support a more sustainable and compassionate way of eating.”

-“Canada is the bread basket of the world, and there are a lot of opportunities for upcycled ingredients,” adds Kennedy, who is quick to point out that we shouldn’t be worried that upcycled foods are somehow inferior.
+“Canada is the bread basket of the world, and there are many opportunities for upcycled ingredients,” adds Kennedy, who is quick to point out that we shouldn’t worry about upcycled foods being somehow inferior.
 “It’s all about how to use every part of an ingredient to its highest and best value.”

 How to reduce your food waste footprint